Need to have a CT scan in Perth? Contact the team at Imaging Central to book in your CT scan appointment or book online.

 This very low risk is outweighed by the benefits of the information provided by the CT scan.
 No radiation remains after the test.

-To book a CT scan at Perth’s Imaging Central, contact our office in Claremont or Morley or book an appointment online.
+To book a CT scan at Perth’s Imaging Central, contact our office in Claremont or book an appointment online.